I think we've already established that I'm not very good at keeping secrets.

 Silly me.
 My rule to never tell which recipe I use for sugar cookies was doomed from the beginning.
-One reason I kept it hush-hush, is because I have a small Etsy-based business from which I sell artfully decorated sugar cookies.
-I have recently come to the realization, that people are not paying me for the cookie portion, but for the aforementioned decoration.
+One reason I kept it hush-hush, is because I had a small Etsy-based sugar cookie business.
+I have recently come to the realization, that people are not paying me for the cookie portion, but for the decoration.
 I recently shared this recipe with a reader, and it made me very happy to do so.

 The recipe itself is not a secret.
 Some of you may be using it already.
 If so, then you already know how this dough bakes up to be so very buttery and delicious.
 There are other recipes that are considered better for professional decorating, (ie. flatter surface) but the taste is unsurpassed.
 I don't mind working around a minor imperfection for such delicious results.